Code-Institute-Submissions/onAPlateCatering/README.md

 #### Site Owner goals

-- To secure customers business for food service – general and corporate.
+- To secure customers and business for food service – general and corporate.
 - To increase orders & attract new clients.
 - To spread awareness of brand.
 - To increase social following.